Project Config

 At project creation

-When you run mdp project create, a preset (built-in or custom) is selected, CLI flag overrides are applied, and the full resolved config is written to .mdp/project.json.
-The project file is self-contained and portable.
+When you run mdp project create, a preset (built-in or custom) is selected, CLI flag overrides are applied, and the full resolved config is written to .mdp/settings.json.
+Project identity is written to .mdp/project.md.
+Both files are self-contained and portable.

 The merge order at creation time is: preset → CLI flags.

-Custom presets can be defined in ~/.mdp/config.json.
+Custom presets can be defined in ~/.mdp/settings.json.
 See Global Config for details.

 At runtime

-Commands read .mdp/project.json directly.
+Commands read .mdp/settings.json directly for schema validation.
 There is no runtime merge — what you see in the file is what you get.

-Use mdp project settings to display the current project configuration.
+Use mdp project settings to display the current schema configuration, and mdp project get to display project identity.

 Statuses